Gravitational Atoms from Topological Stars: The normal mode spectrum of Topological Stars

 \section{The normal mode spectrum of Topological Stars}

 In what follows, it will be useful to rewrite our variables in terms of dimensionless quantities, set by the TS's scale $r_{b}$,

 In addition, we will find that the quantities

 are the ones governing the inner structure of the potential.
-Furthermore, from here onward, the focus is entirely on normal modes of the TS, which have a purely real frequency, $\tilde{\omega}$, Section~\eqref{ssec:normalProof}, implying that $\epsilon$, \eqref{eq:paramsDef}, is also purely real.
-With this, the radial equation \eqref{eq:radeq} reads
+Furthermore, from here onward, the focus is entirely on normal modes of the TS, which have a purely real frequency $\tilde{\omega}$ (see Section~\ref{ssec:normalProof}), implying that $\epsilon$, defined in Eq.~\eqref{eq:paramsDef}, is also purely real.
+With this, the radial equation~\eqref{eq:radeq} reads

 where $d\tilde{z}/d\tilde{r}=1/(\tilde{r}-1)(\eta\,\tilde{r}-1)$.